Retinal exams are more involved than a general eye exam. Such appointments typically take about two hours.

 A retinal exam can help detect a variety of ailments.
 Here are some of the things that a retinal exam may turn up.
 The goal is early diagnosis to improve prognosis.

 This is a common cause of central vision loss, especially for people past age 50.
 Dry AMD accounts for about 90 percent of cases and is typically less serious than wet AMD.
 Having dry AMD can precede development of wet AMD, so patients are monitored closely.

 Diabetes negatively impacts all blood vessels.
 This includes those in the retina.
 Early detection is your best protection against this condition leading to blindness.

 This condition causes increased pressure within the eye.
 This pressure can damage the eye and lead to permanent vision loss.

 The retina can pull away from the back wall.
 This is a serious condition that is treatable with surgery.
 Early detection is the best way to protect your vision.

-If you are concerned about your eye health, The Campus Eye Group can perform a state-of-the-art Retinal Evaluation in New Jersey.
+If you are concerned about your eye health, Campus Eye Group can perform a state-of-the-art Retinal Evaluation.
 Contact us today for an appointment.